achliopa/udemy_KubernetesCourse/readme.md

 ### Lecture 97 - Creating your Own Helm Charts

-* we can create helm charts to deploy your own appa
+* we can create helm charts to deploy your own app
 * its the recommended way to deploy your apps in k8s
 * packaging the app it allows us to deploy the app in 1 command,
 * helm allows for upgrades and rollbacks. helm charts are version controlled